 Transparency and visibility to these changes in behaviors is key.
 People want to know their organization is doing everything it can to keep them safe, and that includes ensuring people adhere to existing and updated safety protocols.

 With findings that aerosol transmission is primarily what’s spreading this coronavirus (as well as other viruses like influenza A, SARS and viral meningitis, among others), air management is a key area of focus when it comes to creating a safer workplace.
-After surveying 32,000 people in 10 countries, Steelcase found it was employees’ top safety concern.
+After surveying 32,000 people in 10 countries, Steelcase found it was one of employees’ top safety concerns.
 Attention to air quality will not only help mitigate the spread of COVID-19 and other airborne diseases such as flu, but also impact other areas of wellness and address contamination caused by wildfires, smog and allergens.

 Temperature, humidity level, and exchange and flow of air all contribute to a healthy environment.
 Companies planning new spaces, or who have control over their mechanical systems, can work with HVAC experts on implementing the latest guidance to help limit airborne spread and create healthier workplaces.
 For example, adding fans to windows to blow in outside air can increase ventilation.